Last Updated: December 15, 2024

 Initial Project Snapshot: A baseline represents the initial project plan, capturing key parameters such as task durations, start and finish dates, resource assignments, and costs at the project's outset.
 This snapshot provides a benchmark for project performance.

-Performance Comparison: Throughout the project's execution, the baseline compares against the current schedule and resource allocation.
+Performance Comparison: Throughout the project's execution, the baseline is compared to the current schedule and resource allocation.
 Project managers can assess whether the project is on track or if there are delays, cost overruns, or resource allocation issues.

 Variance Analysis: By comparing the baseline to the current project data, Microsoft Project calculates variances in task durations, costs, and other factors.
 This variance analysis helps project managers identify deviations from the original plan and take corrective actions.

-Performance Tracking: The baseline allows for effective progress tracking, as it highlights discrepancies between planned and actual project performance.
-This enables project managers to make informed decisions to keep the project on course.
+Performance Tracking: The baseline allows for effective progress tracking.
+It highlights discrepancies between planned and actual project performance, enabling project managers to make informed decisions and keep the project on course.

 Communication and Reporting: The baseline data is instrumental in generating reports and communicating project status to stakeholders.
 It provides a transparent and standardized reference point for the project's health and progress.